zend10/AL-chan/README.md

 - View detailed info of anime, manga, characters, staffs, and studios.
 - Robust stats based on your anime and manga lists.
 - View recommendations and read reviews.

-For any feedback, you can find express it at:
-- The provided GitHub link.
-- The provided Email address.
-- Twitter at @alchan_app.